-Red Bell and Cayenne Peppers: Nutrition and Capsaicin
+Bell and Cayenne Peppers: Facts, Nutrition, and Capsaicin Uses

 The Benefits of Red Peppers

-Red peppers are tasty, nutritious and healthy vegetables which make a great addition to almost everyone’s diet.
-There are many different varieties available, some sweet and some hot.
-They are very versatile foods that can be eaten raw, roasted, or ground into a spice, enjoyed as part of salads, soups and other meals or added to baked goods like pizza and breads.
+Red peppers are tasty, nutritious, and healthy.
+They make a great addition to almost everyone’s diet.
+Many different varieties are available, some sweet and some hot.
+The peppers can be eaten raw, roasted, or ground into a spice, enjoyed as part of salads, soups, and other meals, or added to baked goods like pizza and breads.

-Although bell and cayenne peppers are generally referred to as vegetables when they're used as food, they contain seeds and are actually fruits.
+Although bell and cayenne peppers are often referred to as vegetables when they're used as food, they contain seeds and are therefore fruits.

 An Interesting Discovery in the New World

 Black pepper is produced from the fruit of Piper nigrum, which is native to India and is a member of the family Piperaceae.
 The fruit is dried in the hot sun until it becomes black.
 The black peppercorns are then ground to form a spice.

 When Christopher Columbus arrived in the new world, he encountered a red fruit whose hot and spicy taste reminded him of black pepper.
 He called the fruit a pepper in remembrance of the old world spice.
 Bell peppers are unusual compared to their relatives because they lack capsaicin and don't taste hot.